Glufosinate-ammonium (Basta®, Liberty®) is the only Group 10 herbicide registered in Australia.

 The risk of resistance to glufosinate-ammonium will be highest in situations where there is a reliance on this herbicide alone for weed control.
 This includes situations where:

 Weed control from glufosinate-ammonium is affected by climatic conditions (refer to the product label).

 In high summer rainfall areas, weed control in fallow is heavily reliant on herbicides.
 Multiple sprays are often required to maintain a clear fallow between winter crops.

 The above recommendations should be incorporated into an Integrated Weed Management (IWM) program.
 In all cases try to endure surviving weeds from any treatment do not set and shed viable seed.
-Keep to integrated strategies mentioned in this brochure including rotation of mode of action groups.
-Make sure you rotate between products from different mode of action groups.
+Keep to integrated strategies mentioned in this brochure including cultural weed control techniques to reduce the weed seedbank.
+Make sure you mix and rotate herbicides from different mode of action groups.
 Always consult the product label prior to use.